webplantmedia/wc-shortcodes/README.md

 ### Version 1.25

-* force link in social media icons have http://
+* force link in social media icons have http at beginning
 * Fixed date format string on isotope posts shortcode.

 ### Version 1.24